UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/3-excel/m6-excel/index.md

 - Some of those are exemplifed in [`module 6 spreadsheet`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5091456).
 - You are encouraged to browse through.
 They really bring data handling in Excel a little closer to coded languages such as `R`.

+## Lookup functions

-# Lookup functions
+- Lookup functions are essential for Excel users.
+- Useful when you need to search within a single row or column to find a corresponding value in the same position in a second row or column.
+- Multiple lookup functions are available.
+- All of them works with arrays of lookup values!

+### `VLOOKUP()`

+- Available for all versions of Excel, so it is reliable when sharing spreadsheets.
+- Some drawbacks of `VLOOKUP()`:
+  - Lookup Column Must Be the First Column
+  - Can be confusing when specifying the return column
+- `HLOOKUP()` is the horizontal version of `VLOOKUP()`.
+- Check [`this video`](https://support.microsoft.com/en-au/office/video-vlookup-when-and-how-to-use-it-9a86157a-5542-4148-a536-724823014785) to see how it works.

+### `XLOOKUP()`

+- An upgraded version for `VLOOKUP()` released in 2020 - not available in Excel 2016 and Excel 2019.
+  - Robust lookup function: You can search any direction.
+  - Can return multiple arrays as well.
+  - The lookup array does not have to be the first column/row.
+  - Different search modes available: from first to last, last to first, etc.
+  - An `if not found` argument to allow combinations with functions like `IFERROR`, `IFNA`.
+- Watch [`this video`](https://support.microsoft.com/en-au/office/xlookup-function-b7fd680e-6d10-43e6-84f9-88eae8bf5929) to see how it works.

+### `MATCH()`, `XMATCH()`

+- Both functions work similarly by finding the index of your lookup value within the lookup array.

+- `XMATCH()` is more robust by providing new match mode and search mode.

+- By combining with `INDEX()`, it returns the value instead of the index inside the lookup array.

+- Check the `lookup` tab in [`module 6 spreadsheet`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5091456) for comparisons between these lookup functions.

+Reference: Murray, 2022 (Chapter 7, 11)

-# Dynamic References
+# Dynamic references

-Sometimes we have to work with references that changes position or size over time.
-For instance, when we work with chain ladder, we need to adjust our range of references for each development period.
-This is tedious to do manually!
+- Sometimes we have to work with references that changes position or size over time.
+- For instance, we need to adjust our range of references for each development period when modelling the development effects.
+- This is tedious to do manually if we have a large dataset!
+- Dynamic Referencing will be useful here.

-## OFFSET
+## `OFFSET()`

+- Allows you to move your initial references to any direction by any number of cells.
+- You can select the height and width of the returned range.

-## INDIRECT
+## `INDIRECT()`

+- Goes to the address specified by the reference text you entered.

+  - e.g. `INDIRECT(B2)` goes to the cell `A2` if cell `B2` contains the text `A2`.

+- Your reference text can be a table, a named range, etc.

+- Combining with `ADDRESS()` allows you to reference dynamically.

+- Both `OFFSET()` and `INDIRECT()` are volatile functions.

+  - Excel recalculates them even if you changed a cell without these functions!
+  - Can be computationally inefficient if the spreadsheet relies on them heavily.

-## ADDRESS
+## `ADDRESS()`

+- Gives you the address of your specified columns and rows.
+- This allows you to obtain dynamic addresses by dynamically changing your specified rows and columns.

+See `reference` tab in [`module 6 spreadsheet`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5091456) for demonstrations.

 Reference: Murray, 2022 (Chapter 11)

-# General etiquette and tools
+# General etiquette and tools, and tools for auditing

 ## Etiquette